Translations of this article are available.

 The W3C says that “The presentation of phrase elements depends on the user agent.”.

-<em> is used for emphasis, and <strong> for strong emphasis.
+element for strong emphasis.
 Most web browsers display emphasized text in italics, and strongly emphasized text in bold.
-However, this is not a requirement, so to be sure how emphasized text is displayed, it is best to use CSS to specify their presentation.
-Avoid using emphasis when all you really want is a visual effect.
+However, this is not a requirement.
+Avoid using emphasis when all you really want is the visual effect of bold or italic text.

 <p><em>Emphasized</em> text is normally displayed in italics, while <strong>strongly emphasized</strong> text is usually displayed in bold.</p>